Zhaojue Temple: Qing dynasty

-In 1663, in the Kangxi era of the Qing dynasty (1644–1911), abbot Zhangxue (丈雪) renovated Zhaojue Temple, Mahavira Hall, Four Heavenly Kings Hall, Buddhist Texts Library, Yuanjue Hall, Octagonal Pavilion were added to the temple.
+In 1663, in the Kangxi era of the Qing dynasty (1644–1911), abbot Zhangxue (丈雪) renovated Zhaojue Temple.
+Mahavira Hall, Four Heavenly Kings Hall, Buddhist Texts Library, Yuanjue Hall, and Octagonal Pavilion were added to the temple.
 Ten years later, abbot Foyuan (佛冤) erected the Five Contemplations Dining Hall, Bell tower, Drum tower, and monk's apartment.

 Republic of China

-In May 1920, Zhu De, the then brigade commander of Yunnan National Protection Army, was defeated by Xiong Kewu (熊克武), commander of Sichuan Army, then he took refuge in Zhaojue Temple.
+In May 1920, Zhu De, the then brigade commander of Yunnan National Protection Army, was defeated by Xiong Kewu (熊克武), commander of Sichuan Army.
+He took refuge in Zhaojue Temple.

 People's Republic of China

-In 1966, Mao Zedong launched the Cultural Revolution, then the Red Guards had attacked the temple, almost all volumes of sutras, historical documents, statues and other works of art were either removed, damaged or destroyed.
-In the late Cultural Revolution, it became a part of the Beijiao Park.
+In 1966, Mao Zedong launched the Cultural Revolution and the Red Guards attacked the temple.
+Almost all volumes of sutras, historical documents, statues and other works of art were either removed, damaged or destroyed.
+In the late Cultural Revolution, the temple became a part of the Beijiao Park.

-After the 3rd Plenary Session of the 11th Central Committee of the Chinese Communist Party, according to the national policy of free religious belief, the temple reactivated its religious activities.
+After the 3rd plenary session of the 11th Central Committee of the Chinese Communist Party, according to the national policy of free religious belief, the temple reactivated its religious activities.

 Zhaojue Temple has been classified as a National Key Buddhist Temple in Han Chinese Area by the State Council of China in 1983.
 The reconstruction project of the temple was launched in the following year.
-Shanmen, Octagonal Pavilion, Four Heavenly Kings Hall, Hall of Ksitigarbha, Hall of Guanyin, Hall of Skanda, Buddhist Texts Library, Five Contemplations Dining Hall, Stone Buddha Hall, Xianjue Hall were gradually rebuilt.
+Shanmen, Octagonal Pavilion, Four Heavenly Kings Hall, Hall of Ksitigarbha, Hall of Guanyin, Hall of Skanda, Buddhist Texts Library, Five Contemplations Dining Hall, Stone Buddha Hall, and Xianjue Hall were all gradually rebuilt.

 Architecture

 Mahavira Hall

-The Mahavira Hall enshrining the Three-Body Buddha, namely Vairocana, Rocana, Sakyamuni.
-The two disciples' statues are placed in front of the statue of Sakyamuni, the older is called Kassapa Buddha and the middle-aged is called Ananda.
+The Mahavira Hall enshrines the Three-Body Buddha, namely Vairocana, Rocana, and Sakyamuni.
+The two disciples' statues are placed in front of the statue of Sakyamuni; the older is called Kassapa Buddha and the middle-aged is called Ananda.
 The statues of Eighteen Arhats stand on both sides of the hall.